Overview

 Can I port multiple numbers at once?

 Yes, you can submit multiple porting requests.
 Each number requires its own complete application with billing information and authorization.
-If you have a port of 5+ numbers, feel free to contact our Porting team to initiate the process.
+If you have a port of 5+ numbers, please submit your port in request here, or feel free to contact our Porting team to initiate the process.

 What happens if my port request is rejected?